PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

 Yes.
 We can.

-Strongly encouraging the readers to check the python codes provided for downloading below for understanding the algorithm here.
+Strongly encouraging the readers to check the python codes provided below for downloading to understand the algorithm used by us.
+(The python codes for the algorithm is easy to understand!)

 Edge analysis algorithm implemented in python is provided for downloading.